 What is Sales Prospecting?

 Sales prospecting is essential to any sales strategy that provides businesses and sales teams with qualified new leads to sell to.
-One critical aspect of outbound prospecting is that SDRs/BDRs choose who they reach out to, meaning that they can specifically target buyers your company has deemed pre-qualified.
+One critical aspect of outbound prospecting is that SDRs/BDRs choose who they reach out to, meaning they can specifically target buyers your company has deemed pre-qualified.
 This ensures that your sales pipeline is topped with qualified leads from companies you know are a good fit.

 To maintain sales prospecting effectiveness, prospecting strategies must evolve hand in hand with changes in buyer behavior and demands.
 Mike Schultz, President of the RAIN Group, recently shared information regarding how prospecting fits into buyer behavior, “The majority of buyers wanted to speak with sellers when ‘I am looking for new ideas and possibilities to drive stronger results and improve my business.'”